dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 So, you can see above that I'm creating three providers, but I have to implement all the functions because I have to follow the contract.
 In reality, I only want the "get data" function to go to Elasticsearch and the "insert user" function to go to MongoDB, with the rest staying in Postgres.
 Since all the functions are in one single interface contract, I'm forced to implement all of them, even though I only need a few.
-I could just use dummy implementations like `!#go fmt.Println("implement me!")` for the functions
+I could just use dummy implementations like `#!go fmt.Println("implement me!")` for the functions
 I don't need, but that's really confusing, ugly, and just not acceptable.
 I don't like it.
 Why should I have to do something that's not needed?

 ## Let's Change It To CQRS (Command Query Responsibility Segregation)

-From what I've read, this design pattern is about separating read operations (query) and write operations (command).
+==From what I've read, this design pattern is about separating read operations (query) and write operations (command)==.
 Instead of making one big contract for both reading and writing data, we split these two operations into two interface contracts: Query and Command, or Reader and Writer.
 If I try to apply this, the `UserRepository` contract above can be made like this: